FloStone/larabackend/README.md

 `public static $editable_columns = ['text' => 'email']`

-Keep in mind that not having those variables or having them empty will cause an error
+Keep in mind that not having this variable or having it empty will cause an error